wp-plugins/zendy-mailman/readme.txt

 = Where do I find my SMTP settings? =

 Your web host (or email provider) will provide that for you.
-However you can visit our plugin website to see settings for the most popular email providers.
 Note: common SMTP settings are available from the plugin settings screen and on [our website](https://hq.zendy.net/wordpress/plugins/mailman/ "Zendy Mailman").

 = What does Zendy Mailman do? =